programming4phone/angular-tour-of-heroes/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.24.

-## UI improvements
+## Tutorial improvements

++ Entire tutorial code base built from scratch using `angular-cli`.
 + Code base modified to use Semantic UI.
 + Added description and power ratings to Hero objects.
-+ Replaced all occurrences of Promise with Observable in HeroService
++ Replaced all occurrences of Promise with Observable in HeroService.
++ Replaced  `angular2-in-memory-web-api` with `angular-in-memory-web-api`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive/pipe/service/class/module`.

+HeroService and HeroSearchService both use `angular-in-memory-web-api` which can be installed by executing `npm i angular-in-memory-web-api` from the command line on the project folder.

 ## Build